-For the operators, the primary concern was their commercial sustainability.
+For public transport operators, the primary concern throughout the pandemic has been their commercial sustainability.
 With fare-box income collapsing in line with patronage, operators became reliant on public subsidy from SYPTE and national Government.
-Throughout the year there was ongoing uncertainty regarding central government funding, which was rolled out in short phases with no clear long-term plan at the time, and often with very little notice for operators to instigate their resource changes and incur costs without assurances that such costs would be covered.
+Throughout the past two years there have been long periods of uncertainty regarding Central Government funding.